 For all babies who are admitted to the NICU and die you will need to verify the cause of death by a) asking the attending physician and b) checking the death certificate to see what is listed.
 Note that the autopsy report may not be completed for several weeks.
 If a baby dies during the SNAP scoring period you should abstract the score regardless of how many hours of the scoring period the baby lived.
 Please make a note in the comments box for these cases indicating the length of time the score was based on.
 You should also talk to your Site Investigator about getting a log of all delivery room deaths of babies greater than or equal to 22 weeks gestational age (live born babies only) from delivery room or Pathology.
+These include babies who die in the resuscitation room or are born following induction of labour for termination purposes and then die in other places in the hospital shortly after birth.
+Intrauterine deaths or stillbirths are not included.
 Please enter these infants in the database.
 We need only basic information for such patients.